facebook pixel

-Question: Do fireplace doors help with chimney draft?
+Do fireplace doors help with cold chimney draft?

 Glass fireplace doors open and close to reveal an open masonry fireplace.
-They will often accompany wood, fireplaces or gas log sets inside of wood fireplaces.
-Frequently, we have folks asking about purchasing glass fireplace doors to help with the cold downdraft.
+Custom is because they are made to the specific size of your masonry fireplace.
+Glass fireplace doors will often accompany wood fireplaces or gas log sets inside of prefab wood fireplaces.
 Fireplace doors are perceived as an affordable option instead of a fireplace insert.
-Folks frequently ask us, “How do I stop cold air from coming down my chimney?”

-In our experience, fireplace doors are a great aesthetic option, but do little to improve efficiency.
-They are also more costly than most folks expect and accomplish very little to warm up your living room.
+Glass fireplace doors do not seal the opening in your living room.
+In our experience, fireplace doors are a great aesthetic option.
+Even custom glass fireplace doors do little to improve efficiency.
+Higher end glass fireplace doors are beautiful.
+They are also more costly than most folks expect and accomplish very little to improve the heating efficiency of your home.

 1) Conduct a Level 2 Chimney Inspection with a CSIA certified chimney sweep to make sure your chimney is safe.